 James had another go at an unexpected team-up in 2011, when he brought Jessie J on board to guest on Up and he recently joined forces with Joss Stone – it's been a while! – on My Love Goes On, from his new album You're Stronger Than You Know.

 Linkin Park and Stormzy

 Metal and grime, historically, have only existed together in factories – until now.
 The pop world almost dropped its egg and cress sandwich when Linkin Park dropped surprise collaboration Good Goodbye, which featured Stormzy AND Pusha T. Fans and critics were divided, to say the least.
 What do you reckon?

 Coldplay and The Chainsmokers

-One of the big surprises at the 2017 BRIT Awards was this unexpected team-up between stadium gods Coldplay and dancefloor doyens the Chainsmokers.
-When you think about it, Coldplay have always had their disco-loving leanings, and with Chainsmokers being one of the hottest acts of the last year, it's only natural they'd collaborate.
+One of the big surprises at the 2017 BRIT Awards was an unexpected team-up between stadium gods Coldplay and dancefloor doyens the Chainsmokers.
+Their collaboration Something Just Like This peaked at Number 2 on the Official Singles Chart soon after.
+Bit when you think about it, was it that weird a collaboration?
+Coldplay have always had their disco side, and with Chainsmokers being one of the hottest pop acts of that time, it's only natural they'd collaborate.

 Janet Jackson and Cliff Richard

 Janet, the pop princess of a musical dynasty.
 Cliff, the veteran rock n roll poster boy who goes down a storm at the over-70s club in the community centre.
 You'd no more put them together than you would sausage and strawberries, or custard and swordfish.
 And yet, this did actually happen.